hazelcast/hazelcast/hazelcast-documentation/src/ThreadingModel.md

 * Collections Listeners
 * Near-cache

-Under the hood each member has an array of Thread and each thread has its own work-queue.
-The following properties can be set to alter the behavior of the system:
+Under the hood each member has an array of event-threads and each thread has its own work-queue.
+When an event is produced, either locally or remote, an event-thread is selected (depending on if there is a message ordering) and the event is placed in the work-queue for that event-thread.

+The following properties
+can be set to alter the behavior of the system:

-* hazelcast.event.thread.count: the number of threads in this array.
+* hazelcast.event.thread.count: the number of event-threads in this array.
 By default this is 5.
 * hazelcast.event.queue.capacity: the capacity of the work-queue.
 By default 1000000.
 * hazelcast.event.queue.timeout.millis: the timeout for placing an item on the work-queue.
 By default 250 ms.